 - Headsets are available at the front desk.
 When using headsets the volume must not be distracting to others.

-- Students and library patrons will be charged $.05/page for black and white print outs and $.25/page for color.
+- Students, faculty and staff will not be charged for printing.
+Patrons will be charged $.05/page for black and white print outs and $.25/page for color.

 - A coin operated photocopy machine is available for use by students, faculty, staff and patrons.

 - Charges are $.10/page or $.05/page with a copy card which may be purchased at the library front desk for $1.00.

 - Users of the photocopy machine are expected to comply with all copyright rules and regulations.

 - Northeast Library promotes Fair Use while promoting the understanding and adherence to the provisions of the United States Copyright Law.

 - As a courtesy, the library provides a fax service available to Northeast students, faculty, staff and college retirees.
 Patrons will be directed to nearby businesses offering fax service.

 - Student charges for sending faxes are $1.00 per page.

 - Faculty and staff charges for sending faxes are $.50 per page.

 - Charges for received faxes are $.50 per page.